appt-org/accessibility-code-examples/Techniques/add-transcript.md

 # Add transcript

-A transcript is a text version which describes information shown in media, such as a video or podcast.
+Videos should contain a transcript to allow users to read what is shown in media, such as a video or podcast.

 A basic transcript contains information needed to understand what is being said.
 This mostly benefits people who are deaf or hard of hearing, or have difficulty processing auditory information.